 - Place a semiconscious or unconscious person in the recovery position until the ambulance arrives.
 DO NOT move the person, however, if there has been or may have been a neck injury.

-Upon arriving at an emergency room, the person will be immediately evaluated.
+Upon arriving at an emergency room, the person will be evaluated right away.
 Life- or limb-threatening conditions will be treated first.
 People with conditions that are not life- or limb-threatening may have to wait.

 CALL YOUR LOCAL EMERGENCY NUMBER (SUCH AS 911) IF: